getsentry/gitbot/README.md

   - Place the file in your source checkout as `gcr-key.json` (it needs to be within the mount)
 - Run `docker-compose run -e GOOGLE_APPLICATION_CREDENTIALS="gcr-key.json" backend`

-Check if the production set up would start up in production:
+Check if the production set up starts up (GCR logs can sometimes fail to show the issue):

 ```shell
 docker run \